drwhomphd/AuditdAndroid/README.md

 The 'scripts' directory contains helper scripts that can be used to aid testing the code, installing code on the system, and building vm tarballs.
 They're more utility glue than polished products.

 The 'patches' directory contains patches that enable certain advanced functionalities in the AOSP build.
 For example, it would enable the creation of an AUDIT permission that could be used by userland applications.
+Any patches that modify AOSP are in a folder specific to the Android release they target.
+Kernel patches to specific Android device kernels are included in the top level directory.

 ## Modifications of the original Audit configuration ##